Major performance improvements for audio and video concatenation

 The concat muxer essentially allows FFmpeg to directly copy the media data from the source files to the output file.
 Since there's minimal processing involved (other than parsing the file headers and adjusting timestamps), the operation is limited primarily by the speed of the storage media.

 Since there's no re-encoding, there's also no quality loss from compression artifacts that might be introduced during the encoding process.
-This is an added benefit in addition to the speed improvement.
+This is an added benefit beyond the speed improvement.

 In contrast, using complex filters or re-encoding requires FFmpeg to fully decode all streams, process them (which might include scaling, filtering, or other transformations), and then re-encoding them into the target format.
 This not only takes more time but can also degrade quality and increase file size.